About EcoSchools Canada in Alberta

 EcoSchools Canada, with its powerful online platform, proved to be the perfect fit and a partnership was forged between the City of Calgary, EcoSchools Canada, and the Alberta Council for Environmental Education.
 Our pilot project, Calgary EcoSchools, was successfully carried out in 2020-21.
 While COVID made it difficult to complete hands-on action projects and achieve certification, there was nonetheless strong interest in the program, with 64 teachers from 40 schools registering on the platform.
 Six schools managed to achieve certification (1 Bronze, 2 Gold, and 3 Platinum) and two more schools were recognized as participants.
 Calgary EcoSchools was made possible by generous funding from Energy Efficiency Alberta, Alberta Ecotrust, RBC Foundation, and the Calgary Foundation.

-Building on our success in Calgary, the Edmonton Community Foundation funded the 2021 expansion to Alberta’s Capital Region, allowing ACEE to hire a Program Manager specifically for this region.
+Building on our success in Calgary, the Edmonton Community Foundation funded the 2021 expansion to Alberta’s Capital Region.

 EcoSchools Canada is available to all schools throughout Alberta, and the platform is free for all publicly funded schools.
 In the 2020-21 school year, a number of schools from outside Calgary participated in the program independently.
 ACEE’s long-term goal is to be able to support all schools throughout Alberta in becoming EcoSchools.